Ohio farm owner mistreated animals: animal welfare

 "It's very sad," he added.

-"The problem is the dealers.
-You have to figure out where people are buying these animals," many of which are endangered species, he said.

-Hanna said authorities did the right thing in killing the freed animals on the loose because they were dangerous.

-(Reporting by Jim Leckrone; Writing and reporting by Andrew Stern; Editing by Peter Cooney)
+(Reporting by Jim Leckrone; Writing and reporting by Andrew Stern; Editing by Doina Chiacu)